-In this article, you will learn about the BMW intelligent battery sensor or also known as BMW IBS.
-We will discuss what the IBS sensor does, common problems with BMW IBS sensor and how to troubleshoot IBS problems yourself.
+This article will discuss the BMW intelligent battery sensor, also known as the BMW IBS.
+We will explain what the IBS sensor does, common problems associated with the sensor, and how to troubleshoot IBS problems yourself.

 - BMW battery will drain when parked

-- IBS not able to wake up the DME
+- IBS is not able to wake up the DME

 - Voltage fault, DME not on.
-This can be caused due to a short to B+ line.
+This can be caused due to a short at the B+ line.

 - Voltage fault DME on, which can be caused to ground short

 - Dead car battery, the car won’t start

 The BMW intelligent battery sensor is connected to the battery’s negative terminal.
 BMW cars depend greatly on the battery for starting the engine and many other functions.